lucyneee/ex_porfolio/README.md

 # Data Scientist

 Welcome to my portfolio!
-Here you'll find a collection of my projects, showcasing my skills and experience in data science, and other technical fields.
+Here you'll find a collection of my projects, showcasing my skills and experience in Data Science, and other technical fields.

 ## 🗃️ Projects